microsoft/azurelinux-tutorials/docs/packages/working_with_packages.md

 }
 ```

-At this point your CBL-MarinerTutorials/SPECS/gnuchess folder should alook similar to this:
+At this point your CBL-MarinerTutorials/SPECS/gnuchess folder should look similar to this:

 ```bash
 ~/CBL-MarinerTutorials/SPECS/gnuchess$ ls -la